 Pros and Cons of Ocean Freight

-E-commerce goods like electronics, cosmetics, apparel, and home goods are all good candidates for ocean freight.
+E-commerce goods like electronics, cosmetics, apparel, and home goods are good candidates for ocean freight.

-This mode of long-distance transportation is a great option because it is much less expensive than moving product by air.
-If time is not an important deciding factor in choosing a preferred mode of freight, ocean freight is the obvious choice.
+This mode of long-distance transportation is an excellent option because it is much less expensive than moving products by air.
+If time is not an essential deciding factor in choosing a preferred mode of freight, ocean freight is the obvious choice.

 One downside of ocean freight is that it can be difficult to predict and control the timeline due to circumstances like congestion at ports, which can end up causing delays.

-A prudent customer would always seek a good balance between the service quality offered, cost component, the reliability of the service provider, and time frame.
+A prudent customer would always seek a good balance between the service quality offered, cost component, service provider's reliability, and time frame.

-It's important to always keep an eye on both the air and ocean markets as both are extremely volatile.
+It's essential to keep an eye on the air and ocean markets as both are highly volatile.
 Readily available rate data for benchmarking and market intelligence for both markets will make tendering and negotiations for BCO procurement professionals more efficient.